hillgrand/angular-style-guide/README.md

     * Always make sure that the streams complete and that there are not memory leaks!

-    * Do not use async/await!
+    * Do not use Promises nor async/await!